 Once the nights start cooling down in August and September, it’s a perfect time plant fall vegetables.
-Here’s the list of what we offered last fall:
+Here’s the list of our 2022 offerings:

 Arugula: Ice Bred – (44 days) Open-pollinated.
 A cross of two excellent European heirloom strains selected for cold hardiness and vigor.
 The leaves and stems turn slightly purple after the first frosts.
 The seedlings can stand drought, compete against weeds and don’t require high soil fertility.
 This variety is also slightly slower to bolt than other arugula.
 Very cold hardy and can grow through winter with a little protection.